 Definition:

-Percentage of adults aged 18+ years with fasting glucose ≥ 7.0 mmol/l (126 mg/dl) or history of diagnosis with diabetes or use of insulin or oral hypoglycaemic drugs.
+Percentage of adults aged 18+ years with fasting plasma glucose ≥ 7.0 mmol/l (126 mg/dl) or glycated haemoglobin (HbA1c) ≥ 6.5% (48 mmol/mol), or on glucose-lowering medication for diabetes.

 Estimation method: